PayPal Exchanges

 Tips for Smart Exchanging

-1. Plan ahead: If you know you’ll need to make a large international payment, it’s a good idea to convert your money in advance when the paypal exchange rate is favourable.
+If you know you’ll need to make a large international payment, it’s a good idea to convert your money in advance when the PayPal exchange rate is favorable.

 Factors Affecting Paypal Exchange Rate

-1. Currencies involved: The exchange rate between any two currencies is constantly changing, driven by market forces like supply and demand.
-So, the rate for converting USD to EUR will be different than USD to GBP, and both will be different again tomorrow.
+The exchange rate between any two currencies is constantly changing, driven by market forces like supply and demand.
+So, the rate for converting USD to EUR will be different from USD to GBP, and both will be different again tomorrow.

 Let's stay in touch!